mafintosh/napi-macros/README.md

 #### `NAPI_ARGV_BUFFER_CAST(type, name, index)`

-Get a buffer out buf cast the pointer to the specified type.
+Get a buffer out and cast the pointer to the specified type.
 Note that the type should include the pointer star, i.e.

 ``` c